BestCare Klamath Basin Recovery Center

 BestCare Klamath Basin Recovery Center - Klamath Falls, OR

-Bestcare Klamath Basin Recovery Center is a mental health and substance abuse rehab center located at 2555 Main Street in the 97601 zip code in Klamath Falls, OR.
+Bestcare Klamath Basin Recovery Center is a substance and mental health treatment facility located at 2555 Main Street in the 97601 zip code in Klamath Falls, OR.
 It is operated by a private non-profit organization.
-Bestcare Klamath Basin Recovery Center provides naltrexone administration, suboxone prescription and buprenorphine for pain management.
-Some of the treatment approaches used by Bestcare Klamath Basin Recovery Center include 12-step rehab, motivational interviewing and motivational incentives.
-Bestcare Klamath Basin Recovery Center also specializes in detox services and offers inpatient opioid detoxification, cocaine detox and residential benzodiazepines detox.
-Bestcare Klamath Basin Recovery Center provides residential rehab, residential detoxification and 30 and 60 day inpatient rehab programs.
-It also provides residential substance abuse treatment and inpatient detoxification.
+Bestcare Klamath Basin Recovery Center provides naltrexone administration, methadone for pain management and suboxone prescription.
+Some of the treatment approaches used by Bestcare Klamath Basin Recovery Center include substance use counseling approach, relapse prevention treatment and anger management.
+Bestcare Klamath Basin Recovery Center also specializes in detox services and offers inpatient opioid detox, methamphetamines detox and cocaine detox.
+Bestcare Klamath Basin Recovery Center provides long-term rehab, residential detoxification and residential long term treatment.
+It also provides inpatient detoxification and residential substance abuse treatment.

 Address: 2555 Main Street, Klamath Falls, OR 97601